pharo-vcs/iceberg/README.md

 - Switch between branches or create new branches.
 - In absence of local changes or conflicts, you also can pull/push from the pop up menu.

-You can find a more detailed description of the repositories browser [here](../../wiki/Repositories-Browser)
+You can find a more detailed description of the Repositories Browser in its [wiki page](../../wiki/Repositories-Browser)

 ### Synchronize repository
 The *Synchronizer window* allows to manage the code in a repository.
 The synchronization process involves three steps and the synchronizer window has one tab for each of them.